Admiralty, Maritime and Ship Arrest

 –Chambers & Partners, 2018.

-Rahman’s Chambers is one of the leading law firms in the area of Admiralty and maritime.
-The Firm for a decade successfully handling claims for local and foreign clients on different issues like bunker claim, collision, mortgage and charge claim, dead freight lien sight salary and wages of the crew, seaman, cargo damage, ownership disputes etc. The firm represented carrier, shipper, bank, seaman and manager, P & I Club and also shipowner with a very high success rate.
+Rahman‟s Chambers is one of the leading law firms in the area of Admiralty and maritime.
+The Firm for a decade successfully handling claims for local and foreign clients on different issues like bunker claim, collision, mortgage and charge claim, claim for freight, lien, sub-freight of ship-owner, charterers, salary and wages of the crew, seaman, disputes involving cargo damage and ship cargo ownership disputes etc. The firm represented carrier, shipper, bank, seaman and manager, P & I Club and also ship-owner with a very high success rate.

-The Chambers lawyers regularly appear in the Admiralty court of the Hon’ble High Court Division for several claims for different parties with or without an application for Ship arrest on urgent basis.
+The Chambers lawyers regularly appear in the Admiralty court of the Hon‟ble High Court Division for several claims for different parties with or without an application for Ship arrest on an urgent basis.
 The Chambers knows the urgency and procedure of ship arrest and its response is always immediate.
 As our client says about Mr. Rahman:

 The following works completed by Chambers successfully: